 You can not ignore the harmful effects of sugar on your health, not only does it make you gain weight, but also introduce such changes in your body that you can see the symptoms of anxiety.
 It also impairs the ability to cope with stress effectively.
-A sugar crash is very much like a caffeine crash which can cause visible behavioral and mood changes, heart palpitations, and make it difficult for you to consume.
-All of which has been associated with anxiety attacks.
+A sugar crash is very much like a caffeine crash which can cause visible behavioural and mood changes, and heart palpitations, and make it difficult for you to consume.
+All of which have been associated with anxiety attacks.

 In the end, with the help of the right diet, exercise, and schedule – you can help calm your mind, better your body, and revive your soul.

 We are a team of food scientists and Ayurveda experts at Kapiva.
 Our mission is to raise awareness and educate people on ancient principles and herbs found in traditional texts.
 We work together to develop the most comprehensive content on Ayurveda which is grounded in peer-reviewed, scientific research.

 It has been the debate starter for years whether sexual intercourse comes with any benefits,…Read More